 “Thank you for the time I spent under your instruction!
 I really enjoyed your course, and I can't express how much I've taken away from my study of French Studies at Mary Immaculate College and I hope to continue my study of French into the future.”
 Emer Murphy (B Ed, 2011)

 PhD Teaching Assistantship in French Studies

-The Department of French Studies at Mary Immaculate College, University of Limerick is pleased to announce that an assistantship is currently available for a PhD in French Studies on any topic related to either 18th- or 19th-century French literature and culture.
+The Department of French Studies at Mary Immaculate College, University of Limerick is pleased to announce that an assistantship is currently available for a PhD in French Studies on any topic related to either 18th-, 19th-, 20th- or 21st-century French literature, culture, politics or history of ideas.

 The successful candidate will receive a fee waiver (approx. €4,400 per year for EU students and up to approx. €8,800 for non EU students) for the normal duration of her/his programme of studies (2 years for a MA or 3 years for a PhD) and will be awarded, for each year, a sum of €6,900 in return for undergraduate teaching and/or other College duties to a maximum 120 hours per academic year.
 Fees will be waived for a further fourth year if needed (in the case of a PhD).
 The award of the assistantship will be subject to review at the end of each year and conditional upon satisfactory progress and completion of duties.

 To be considered for this assistantship, applicants must send their complete application so that it is received by Monday 5 December 2022, 9am (Irish time) at the latest.
 It is expected that the successful candidate will be able to begin on 23rd January 2023.